hhuang91/KaggleChallenge/readme.md

 ## Approach

 Due to the clear challenge of vast presence of empty masks, directly train a network would be difficult.
+I initially planned to try out the following two approaches individually, but ended up with a **combination of the two**.

-Therefore, I tried the following two approaches.
-(I thought of a thrid approach but didn't have the time to try it out, please refer to [Future work section](#Tasks for the Future))
+(I later thought of a thrid approach but didn't have the time to try it out, please refer to [Future Work section](#Future Work))

 ### 1. Two networks for two tasks: